Thursday, 12 August 2010

 Brimsdown Rovers hit financial worries in the summer of 2010 and amalgamated with Enfield FC taking their name, meaning both Enfield clubs used the ground during 2010-11.

-I was stood at the bar pre match when a young bloke called Matthew in an ETFC shirt commented on my Boro top.
+I was standing at the bar pre-match when a young bloke called Matthew in an ETFC shirt commented on my Boro top.
 He turned out to be a member of Scarborough Athletic's Back 2 Boro Facebook group.
-Town were his non league club, while his main team was Barnet.
+Town was his non-league club, while his main team was Barnet.

-The standard of football wasn’t disimilar to what I had witnessed in the Northern East Counties Premier League, apart from it being quicker.
-Aveley pulled one back while we were having a half time pint in the aging clubhouse outside the ground.
+The standard of football wasn’t dissimilar to what I had witnessed in the Northern East Counties Premier League, apart from it being quicker.
+Aveley pulled one back while we were having a half-time pint in the ageing clubhouse outside the ground.

-The hot food there made nearly as much smoke as I had experienced in the portakabin at Brodsworth the previous season.
+The hot food there made nearly as much smoke as I had experienced in the Portakabin at Brodsworth the previous season.
 Town sold cold food inside the ground.
-I though a ham sarnie and a bovril for £1.60 was top value.
+I thought a ham sarnie and a Bovril for £1.60 was top value.

 At Queen Elizabeth II Stadium